Venous Disease, Varicose and Spider Veins

-The other kind of varicosities, however, are just under the surface of the skin and can only be seen by ultrasound.
-The most common vein that can be involved is called the Saphenous Vein.
+The other kind of varicosities, however, are under the skin and can only be seen by ultrasound.
+The most common vein involved is called the Saphenous Vein.

 If you are experiencing any of the following symptoms, you may be suffering from venous disease and require treatment.
 All of the vein treatment procedures at Artemis Colorado – Vein & Cosmetic Center are minimally invasive and typically covered by your insurance carrier.

 - Thrombosis (clotting)

 Artemis Colorado – Vein & Cosmetic Center offers the following vein treatment procedures:

 Laser ablation is often the first step to an effective treatment for vein disease.
 Laser ablation uses targeted laser energy to close the vein and eliminate the backward blood flow.
 After the treatment, the blood in the diseased vein will be diverted to normal veins in the leg.